eneko/eneko.github.io/projects/99-swift-problems/index.md

 ~~~

 ### <a name="p60"/>[P60](#p60) (\*\*) Construct height-balanced binary trees with a given number of nodes.
-Consider a height-balanced binary tree of height `H`.
+Consider a height-balanced binary tree of height *h*.
 What is the maximum number
 of nodes it can contain?
-Clearly, `MaxN = 2^H - 1`.
+Clearly, *MaxN = 2<sup>h</sup> - 1*.
 However, what is the minimum
-number `MinN`?
+number *MinN*?
 This question is more difficult.
 Try to find a recursive
 statement and turn it into a function `minNodesForBalancedTreeOfHeight()`
-that takes a height and returns `MinN`.
+that takes a height and returns *MinN*.

 Example: